Skip to content

 2. Tax Considerations and Reporting

 The IRS treats cryptocurrency transactions as taxable events.
 HOAs must report cryptocurrency payments as income, and, depending on the amount, HOAs may be required to pay capital gains taxes if they hold the digital currency for an extended period before converting it to fiat currency.
-HOAS needs to work with financial professionals to understand the full tax implications of accepting digital currencies.
+HOAs need to work with financial professionals to understand the full tax implications of accepting digital currencies.

 3. Data Security and Privacy Concerns